Trump’s first 100 days: Steamrolling government, strong-arming allies and igniting trade wars - WTOP News

 An Associated Press-NORC Center for Public Affairs Research poll found that 46% of U.S. adults approve of Trump’s handling of immigration, while about half say he has “gone too far” when it comes to deporting immigrants living in the U.S. illegally.

-The administration is nonetheless considering evoking the Insurrection Act of 1807, which allows the president to deploy the military on U.S. soil, including to help detain migrants. —By Will Weissert
+The administration is nonetheless considering evoking the Insurrection Act of 1807, which allows the president to deploy the military on U.S. soil, including to help detain immigrants. —By Will Weissert

 Retribution